Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and Renewable Uncertainty: Introduction

 This paper makes the following contributions which together address the aforementioned challenges:

-1) A novel evolutionary algorithm is proposed to solve the JCC problem with the optimized individual violation rates, which is an NP-hard problem and challenging to solve.
-Our method shows around a 50\% reduction in the solution conservativeness (i.e., operation cost) benchmarked against \textit{Bonferroni Approximation}.
-This performance is so far the best compared with other approximation-based methods for the JCC problem.
-Moreover, those optimized violation rates are interpretable and accurately reflect their sensitivities to the operation cost.
+1) A novel evolutionary algorithm is proposed to solve the JCC problem with optimized individual violation rates, which is an NP-hard problem and challenging to solve.
+Our method shows around a 50\% reduction in the solution conservativeness (i.e., operation cost) benchmarked against the \textit{Bonferroni Approximation}.
+This performance is the best to date compared to other approximation-based methods for the JCC problem.
+Moreover, these optimized violation rates are interpretable, accurately reflect the sensitivities of corresponding constraints to the operation cost.

 2) The proposed JCC algorithm is tested on three data-driven ambiguity sets, namely, symmetrical, unimodal and symmetrical \& unimodal sets.
-Those ambiguity sets are created and constructed using the empirical solar power forecast errors from a machine learning model, for capturing accurate statistical characteristics of uncertainty distributions in each time interval.
+These ambiguity sets are created and constructed using the empirical solar power forecast errors from a machine learning model to capture accurate statistical characteristics of uncertainty distributions in each time interval.

-3) This DR-JCC energy management framework for the networked microgrid incorporates CCs, which are related to the power flow, bus voltage, energy storage power and energy limits.
+3) This DR-JCC energy management framework for the networked microgrid incorporates CCs pertaining to the power flow, bus voltage, energy storage power and energy limits.
 We run the power flow simulations under three uncertain distribution assumptions (i.e. ambiguity sets) to observe the no-violation cases.
-Only the proposed method can schedule the system to closely meet the reliability requirements, while the SCC and the benchmark case give either the unreliable or overly-conservative result respectively.
+Only the proposed method can schedule the system to closely meet the reliability requirements, while the SCC and the benchmark case give either unreliable or overly-conservative results.

 The rest of the paper is organized as follows.
 Section III presents the centralized OPF formulation for a networked DC microgrid.
 Section IV demonstrates the essential steps to reformulate the model into a DR-JCC framework with the optimized individual violation rates, and then we propose a novel evolutionary algorithm to solve the intractable problem.
-Section V presents a statistical analysis of empirical solar forecast errors and the rationale behind three data-driven ambiguity sets.
+Section V presents a statistical analysis of empirical solar forecast errors and the rationale behind the three data-driven ambiguity sets.
 Section VI presents a case study to evaluate the model performance and test the solution robustness.
 Finally, section VII concludes the paper.